video-dev/hls.js/api-extractor/report/hls.js.api.md

 // @public (undocumented)
 export type MediaPlaylistType = MainPlaylistType | SubtitlePlaylistType;

+// Warning: (ae-missing-release-tag) "MetadataControllerConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type MetadataControllerConfig = {
+    enableDateRangeMetadataCues: boolean;
+    enableEmsgMetadataCues: boolean;
+    enableID3MetadataCues: boolean;
+};

 // Warning: (ae-missing-release-tag) "MetadataSample" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)